udacity/reactnd-project-would-you-rather-starter/README.md

 - Heavyly based on Material UI on UI design with a little help from React-bootstrap and React-fontawesome.

 - Use cookie to save user information in browsers.
-So don't worry about login again everytime when refreshing.
-Certainly logout will destroy the cookie.
-Then you need to login.
+So don't need to worry about login again everytime when refreshing the page.
+Logout will destroy the cookie so that login is required then.

 ## Installation and lauch